The Enduring Mystery of an 1891 Cecil County Murder

 An Ancient Punishment – The Whipping Post Last Used in Cecil in 1940

 Maryland, perhaps the next to last state to use flogging, moved more quickly than Delaware to eradicate whippings.
-Until 1809 the post figured prominently in the early administration of justice in the Free State when the code was repealed and only slaves were whipped, the Baltimore Sun reported.
-“The constitutional convention of 1864 abolished the entire law of punishment by whipping and it remained dead until the Legislature of 1882 resurrected it and applied it solely to wife beaters.”
+Until 1809, the post figured prominently in the early administration of justice in the Free State when the code was repealed, and only slaves were whipped, the Baltimore Sun reported.
+“The constitutional convention of 1864 abolished the entire law of punishment by whipping, and it remained dead until the Legislature of 1882 resurrected it and applied it solely to wife beaters.”

 Under this law, a convicted wife-beater stood at the whipping post and received ten lashes in 1896.
 The punishment took place in the jail yard on North Street in Elkton, “opposite where James H. Truss was executed a few months earlier.
-The yellow pine post had been erected by ex-sheriff Clinton J. White and Sheriff Mackey borrowed a whip from Sheriff Gillis of New Castle, De.
+The yellow pine post had been erected by ex-sheriff Clinton J. White and Sheriff Mackey, who had borrowed a whip from Sheriff Gillis of New Castle, De.

 In Cecil County, the whipping post was in the yard at the old jail on North Street in Elkton.
+(Source: personal collection)